 Arabic is a requirement for the Asian, Islamic, and Middle Eastern Studies (AIMES) minor.
 By declaring a minor in AIMES, students will be exposed to a variety of topics in anthropology, literary criticism, religion, history and political science, and develop critical thinking skills and a strong knowledge of the Middle East.
 Since the Bay Area is home to a large Arabic-speaking community, there are opportunities for students to engage in conversation on and off campus.

-Arabic classes at SCU
+What Arabic classes can I take at SCU?